brodieG/r2c/README.md

 Another intriguing option is [`{FastR}`][2], an implementation of R that can JIT compile R code to run on the [Graal VM][3].
-It requires a different runtime (i.e. you can't just run your normal R installation) and has other trade-offs, including warm-up cycles and compatibility limitations.
+It requires a different runtime (i.e. you can't just run your normal R installation) and has other trade-offs, including warm-up cycles and compatibility limitations[^3].
 But it otherwise pretty impressively turns what would be interpreted R code into something akin to native instructions.

 This is what the timings look across the different methods discussed so far: